siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

-Present only if a band calculation is requested (signaled by the presence of a **bandskpoints** input node of class KpointsData) Contains an array with the list of electronic energies for every kpoint.
+Present only if a band calculation is requested (signaled by the presence of a **bandskpoints** input node of class KpointsData) Contains an array with the list of electronic energies (in eV) for every kpoint.
 For spin-polarized calculations, there is an extra dimension for spin.
+In this class also the full list of kpoints is stored and they are in units of 1/Angstrom.
+Therefore a direct comparison with the Siesta output SystLabel.bands is possible only after the conversion of Angstrom to Bohr.
+The bands are not rescaled by the Fermi energy.

 No trajectories have been implemented yet.